Innovation Patent Australia

 - An innovation patent can be used to specifically target an alleged infringer of a granted standard patent.
 This is achieved by filing a divisional innovation patent of the standard patent application.
-The divisional innovation patent will have the same priority date as the standard patent application and thus will enable the infringer’s activities to be captured.
+The divisional innovation patent will bear the same priority date as the standard patent application and thus will enable the infringer’s activities to be captured.
 The claims of the innovation patent are specifically drafted by your patent attorney to ensure the maximum overlap with the infringer’s product or process.

 - An innovation patent may be filed as a standard patent is about to expire where the innovation patent differs only marginally from that of the invention of the standard patent, but where the difference possesses an innovative step.
-In this manner, it is possible to effectively extend patent protection for an invention beyond the initial 20 year term in a process known as evergreening.
+In this manner, it is possible to effectively extend patent protection for an invention beyond the initial 20-year term in a process known as evergreening.

-- By filing a series of innovation patents surrounding a product of a competitor, it is relatively easy and cost-effective to form a patent thicket around the product which subsequently makes it increasingly difficult and costly for the competitor to maintain freedom-to-operate.
+- By filing a series of innovation patents surrounding a product of a competitor, it is relatively easy and cost-effective to form a patent thicket around the product, which subsequently makes it increasingly difficult and costly for the competitor to maintain freedom-to-operate.